 If the gear is broadly applicable, it is a major ability.
 If the gear is narrowly applicable, it counts as a minor ability.
 Again which it is can simply be determined by how much the player is willing to pay for the ability.

 Motives

 Each character may have up to three motives identified for their character at any time.
-The player https://wiki.wishray.com/ Printed on 2024/04/29 02:54 must determine at least one of these motives before play begins.
+The player must determine at least one of these motives before play begins.